-The audit log format adheres to the log structure shared across the Ping Identity Platform.
-For more information about the audit log format, refer to Audit log format^{\square} in AM's Security guide.
+The audit log format uses the log structure shared by the Ping Identity Platform.
+Learn more from Audit log formatC in AM's Security guide.

 Java Agent supports propagation of the transaction ID across the Ping Identity Platform, using the HTTP header X-ForgeRock-TransactionId.
-For more information about configuring the header, refer to Configuring the trust transaction header system property ^[] in AM's Security guide.
+Learn more from Trust transaction headers $\Box$ in AM's Security guide.